alventimiglia/automationProjects/README.md

 ## financeManager

 This project works by bringing in a CSV that contains transactions and calculating the month's transactions.
 It's helpful in that it would create a new file for each month, but not necessarily something I'll be implementing.

+## translationApp

+This project uses googletrans to get translated text from speech to text.